Clemson-Forge/resources/README.md

 # Resources
 Welcome to the Clemson Forge Resources Repo!

 Clemson Forge was created with the belief that every student benefits from guidance and support throughout their CS journey.
-This repo was made as a way to centralize essential resources
+This repo was made as a way to support that belif by centralizing essential resources to help you grow—whether you're learning a new language, starting a project, or preparing for your next interview.
-In making this repo we are supporting that belief through providing essential resources to assist CS students through out the career preparation process.
-We encourage students to use this repo as a starting point for whatever stage they are on and continue that stage through their own self studies.

-We are looking to regularly update this GitHub and ask your help to contribute any resources/sections that have or would have helped you in the past.
+We encourage contributions from students at all levels: if you’ve found a resource that helped you, chances are it can help someone else too.

 ## Contents
 #### [1.
 Learning](https://github.com/Clemson-Forge/resources/blob/main/README.md#learning)